Sign On in Support of a Biosolids Ordinance in Albemarle

 In early 2025, Synagro submitted an application to DEQ for a “reissue” permit that, if approved, will allow the company to spread biosolids (sewage sludge) on properties belonging to 8 different owners in Albemarle County.
 We found the permit application listed on DEQ’s PEEP system, but in order to get any information about it, we had to do a FOIA request.
 (A big thank you to our friends at Allegheny-Blue Ridge Alliance for making that happen.)

-Total Area: 5,770 Acres in Albemarle County
+Total Area in the Reissue Permit Application: 5,770 Acres in Albemarle County

 The files from the FOIA were released as two collections in two folders.
 We have converted some of the files to more accessible formats and created some summary files to help give them some organization.
 The results are presented below.
 If you would like to see the original files, copies of them can be found here.